 Emma Brown read Music at the University of Cambridge before moving to the Netherlands to study singing and composition at the Royal Conservatoire in The Hague.
-Her church music has been performed in England and the Netherlands.
+Specialising largely in church music, Emma’s compositions are published by Edition HH.

 Academic and conservatoire training

 Emma’s training in composition began through ABRSM theory exams and school music exams.
 At Cambridge, Emma studied harmony and counterpoint and learned to write pastiche.
 Whilst studing for her BMus she composed for the Leidse Cantorij (Dutch United Reformed Church) and was the composer in residence for the Pancras Consort.
 She decided to take an MMus in composition because it provided more stimulating courses than the singing master’s and allowed her to continue singing as her second subject.

 The Leidse Cantorij perform Brown’s setting of “O Nata Lux” at their annual Advent Concert.
 Leiden, the Netherlands.

 For Emma, singing and composition come from the same source.
 A singer is a vessel for composer’s music; a composer gives guidance to a singer.
 However, live performances exist only in time.
 You can’t recreate live performance, even with the best recording equipment; it is very much an in-the-moment experience.
 Compositions – at least, a set of instructions on paper – exist as objects in space and time, even after the composer has died.
 Performers can use these instructions to realise the music encoded on the paper.
 It’s as if the sheet music is the ashes from which the phoenix rises.
 Composing gives Emma the feeling that she is creating something both for now and for the future, where as singing is only about now.
 They are part of the same process of generating and regenerating music.

 Heaven is What I Cannot Reach, mezzo-soprano Emma Brown, pianist Isolde Troost